Geometric Prior Based Deep Human Point Cloud Geometry Compression: Experiments

 \subsubsection{Experimental results}

 In Table~\ref{tbl:RD}, we report the BD-Rate and BD-PSNR results of the proposed framework against G-PCC (octree), G-PCC (trisoup), V-PCC, PCGC, and PCGCv2 with D1 and D2 errors as distortion and bpp as bitrate.
-It is observed that our approach achieves significant bitrate savings and BD-PSNR gains compared to these traditional and learning-based methods on human point clouds from various datasets.
+Our approach achieves significant bitrate savings and BD-PSNR gains compared to these traditional and learning-based methods on human point clouds from various datasets.
 Specifically, our method outperforms G-PCC (octree) with an average of 92.34\% and 89.45\% bitrate savings in terms of D1 and D2, respectively.
-Significant improvement has also been noticed against G-PCC (trisoup) and V-PCC with more than 87\% and 59\% BD-Rate gains individually regarding both distortion errors.
-When compared with learning-based methods such as PCGC and PCGCv2, we achieve 64.98\% and 28.70\% bitrate savings in terms of D1, respectively.
-In particular, our approach has around 1.26~dB gains over PCGCv2 on the 8iVSLF dataset, 1.31~dB on Owlii, and 1.17~dB on THuman2.0.
+Significant improvement has also been noticed against G-PCC (trisoup) and V-PCC with more than 87\% and 59\% BD-Rate gains, respectively, regarding both distortion errors.
+Compared with learning-based methods such as PCGC and PCGCv2, we achieve 64.98\% and 28.70\% bitrate savings in terms of D1, respectively.
+In particular, our approach has approximately 1.26~dB gains over PCGCv2 on the 8iVSLF dataset, 1.31~dB on Owlii, and 1.17~dB on THuman2.0.
 As PCGCv2 shares the same feature extraction network structure as ours, the performance improvement is a clear indication of the effectiveness of incorporating geometric priors and residual features.
 Our approach also outperforms learning-based baselines with respect to D2 errors.

 As shown in Fig.~\ref{fig:RD_curves}, our proposed framework yields superior RD performance compared with other traditional and learning-based methods on diverse human point clouds in terms of D1 PSNR.
-It is not surprising to observe that our method achieves more gains at 0.15~bpp than 0.05~bpp when compared with PCGCv2.
-This can be attributed to the fact that the coordinates of downsampled points must be encoded losslessly and residual features take up a larger proportion of the bitstream at higher bitrates, resulting in greater gains.
 Furthermore, our approach and PCGCv2 outperform traditional codecs, while PCGC only falls behind V-PCC.
-This demonstrates promising capability of learning-based approaches for point cloud geometry compression.
+This demonstrates the promising capability of learning-based point cloud geometry compression methods, which can represent point clouds as a sparse set of points equipped with learned feature embeddings.
+Learning-based schemes unlock avenues for efficiently encoding 3D geometry via end-to-end neural networks, especially at higher bitrates where they can better preserve geometric details than conventional codecs.